TeamPuzel/strawberry/design/specification.md

 // A arbitrary boolean type representing either true or false. type Boolean

-// A source encoded string literal. type StaticString
+// A STR-8 encoded string literal.
+type String

 // A type with no values which therefore can't be instantiated.
 It usually marks something as unreachable
 // and participates in exhaustiveness checking.